atdd-bdd/GherkinExecutorForJava/README.md

 * Design.md – the approach taken as well as maintenance notes

-* Other.md – stuff that just doesn’t seem to fit elsewhere
+* Other.md – stuff that just does not seem to fit elsewhere

 * Style.md – some thoughts on how to organize your feature files